NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Related Work

-\textbf{True Labels as Latent Variables.} Beyond direct noise handling, several studies reformulate noisy label learning from alternative learning paradigms.
-Semi-supervised learning methods treat confidently predicted samples as labeled data while regarding uncertain ones as unlabeled~\cite{laine-2016-temporal}\cite{tarvainen-2017-mean}.
-Meta-learning approaches~\cite{ren-2018-learning}\cite{shu-2019-meta} leverage a small clean validation set to guide the optimization process under noisy supervision.
-Unsupervised and contrastive learning techniques~\cite{huang-2022-contrastive}\cite{xu-2023-label} aim to learn noise-resilient representations that facilitate subsequent label refinement.
-More recently, hybrid frameworks that integrate multiple perspectives have been proposed~\cite{li-2020-dividemix}\cite{huang-2023-combining}, jointly optimizing loss reweighting and feature learning to enhance robustness.
-Although these methods have demonstrated promising empirical results, their designs are often driven by heuristic principles rather than explicit modeling of generalization behavior in parameter space.
-Consequently, establishing theoretically grounded frameworks for learning with noisy labels remains an open challenge.
+\textbf{Alternative Paradigms for Noisy Label Learning.} Several studies reformulate LNL from alternative perspectives.
+Specifically, semi-supervised learning methods treat confidently predicted samples as labeled data and uncertain samples as unlabeled data~\cite{laine-2016-temporal}\cite{tarvainen-2017-mean}.
+Meta-learning approaches~\cite{ren-2018-learning}\cite{shu-2019-meta} use a small clean validation set to guide optimization under noisy supervision.
+Unsupervised and contrastive learning methods~\cite{huang-2022-contrastive}\cite{xu-2023-label} aim to learn representations that are more robust to label corruption.
+More recently, hybrid frameworks that combine multiple perspectives have been proposed~\cite{li-2020-dividemix}\cite{huang-2023-combining} to jointly reweight samples and improve representation learning.
+To the best of our knowledge, our method is orthogonal to these approaches and is among the first attempts to address noisy labels through sharpness-aware optimization.

-To the best of our knowledge, our method is among the first attempts to combat label noise by explicitly improving the generalization ability of deep neural networks through flatness-aware optimization.
-By perturbing model parameters to compensate for noise-induced deviations, our approach explores flat minima tailored to noisy supervision, which has not been systematically investigated in existing LNL literature.